Philosophy 134: Philosophy of Language

 page papers.

-There will be one assignment corresponding to each of our four course
+There will be one assignment corresponding to each of our five course

 segments.